Enhancing Impact Management in the Giro Cipher

 Vinyl Nitrile: Enhancing impact management in the all-new Giro Cipher full-face helmet.

 In 2014, Giro is combining the benefits of full-face coverage with a material that can redefine the way bicycle helmet cushioning works: Vinyl Nitrile (VN).
-Unlike expanded polystryene (EPS) or expanded Polypropylene (EPP) forms, VN is soft and flexible, allowing it to rebound and consistently absorb impact energy over more than a single impact when utilized appropriately.
+Unlike expanded polystyrene (EPS) or expanded Polypropylene (EPP) forms, VN is soft and flexible, allowing it to rebound and consistently absorb impact energy over more than a single impact when utilized appropriately.

 The all-new Giro Cipher is the first mountain bike helmet to incorporate VN, marking a significant progression in the full-face helmet category.
 By utilizing the benefits of this material to help manage impacts around the jawline, the Giro Cipher can better manage low-energy, day-to-day impacts in this sensitive area.
-This enhances the performance of the helmet for riders who need the most relevand protective capability at race-winning speeds or for progressive lines in the park.
+This enhances the performance of the helmet for riders who need the most relevant protective capability at race-winning speeds or for progressive lines in the park.

 NOTE: Any helmet should be inspected for damage after an impact and replaced if there are signs of damage or use that might compromise its performance.
-This is the very reason Weber Sports created its own Bicycle Helmet Crash Replacement Program.